-The University of Michigan Museum of Paleontology collections are being relocated to a new, state-of-the-art facility, and due to packing and inventory tracking requirements, the vertebrate, invertebrate, and paleobotany collections may, at times, be unavailable for study during this process.
+The University of Michigan Museum of Paleontology collections are being relocated to the Research Museum Center and due to packing and inventory tracking requirements, the vertebrate, invertebrate, and paleobotany collections may, at times, be unavailable for study during this process.
 The relocation is expected to continue over approximately two years, with completion occurring in spring of 2018.
 Please note that the specific relocation schedules and suspension/resumption of services differ for each collection and may be subject to change.
 Please check this site for the latest information on access.
 We apologize for any inconvenience caused by the collection closures and hope that you will visit us at our new facility in the future.

 - Vertebrate Collections- As of April 1, 2016, the Vertebrate Paleontology collections will not be accepting requests for research visits or new loans.
 We will continue to accept loan returns and process accessions.

 - Invertebrate Collections- Limited access; requests will be evaluated on a case-by-case basis.
 We will continue to accept loan returns.